hobbsy/snippets/how-to-run-snap-on-wsl2-ubuntu.md

+# How to install snap programmes on WSL2 Ubuntu 20.04 LTS

-To install and run [snap](https://snapcraft.io/install/get-iplayer/ubuntu) programmes on Ubuntu under WSL2 on Windows 10 (eg. for programmes like [get-iplayer](https://github.com/get-iplayer/get_iplayer)) I used the following code by sunliusi found [here](https://github.com/microsoft/WSL/issues/5126#issuecomment-653715201) to get snap up and running:
+To install and run [snap](https://snapcraft.io/install/get-iplayer/ubuntu) programmes on Ubuntu 20.04.1 LTS under WSL2 on Windows 10 x86_64 (eg. for programmes like [get-iplayer](https://github.com/get-iplayer/get_iplayer)) I used the following code by sunliusi found [here](https://github.com/microsoft/WSL/issues/5126#issuecomment-653715201) to get snap up and running: